yourbase/yb/docs/configuration.md

 - `workdir`: The working directory to run inside the container.
 Defaults to the `WORKDIR` specified in the image's Dockerfile.

-- `environment`: A list of `KEY=VALUE` items that are used as environment variables inside the container.
+- `environment`: A map of environment variables inside the container.
+For backwards compatibility, these may also be written as a list of `KEY=VALUE` pairs.

 - `port_check`: If present, yb will wait until a TCP health check passes before continuing with the build.
 The check is specified by two parameters: `port`